-- A. Employees shall not use personal cellular telephones or other personal communication devices (including wireless earpieces or ear sets) for personal or non-school use during the workday except within recognized break or lunch times or circumstances of emergency. - B. Employees shall not use personal cellular telephones or other personal communication devices to communicate with students in any way, including but not limited to, texting and instant messaging. - C. Employees shall not allow students to view any website or other digital content on the employee's personal cellular telephones or other personal communication device. - D. Per Chapter 119, Florida Statutes, if an employee uses a personal cellular telephone or other personal communication device to conduct District business pursuant to an employee's official role and duties and for communication, the employee's personal cellular telephone or other personal communication device may be subject to inspection in response to a public records request or official District or law enforcement investigation. - E. Employees shall not use personal cellular telephones or other personal communication devices to establish connectivity to the Internet (e.g. hotspot) for student access or to circumvent the District filtered network for either personal or student access. - F. Employees shall not use, pursuant to their duties, personal cellular telephones or other personal communication devices on the Bring Your Own Device (BYOD) network.
+- D. Per Chapter 119, Florida Statutes, if an employee uses a personal cellular telephone or other personal communication device to conduct District business pursuant to an employee's official role and duties and for communication, the employee's personal cellular telephone or other personal communication device may be subject to inspection in response to a public records request or official District or law enforcement investigation. - E. Employees shall not use personal cellular telephones or other personal communication devices to establish connectivity to the Internet (e.g. hotspot) for student access or to circumvent the District filtered network for either personal or student access. - F. Employees shall not use, pursuant to their duties, personal cellular telephones or other personal communication devices on the Bring Your Own Device (BYOD) network.
 The Superintendent or his or her designee may establish procedures to monitor appropriate network activity.

-HISTORY: ADOPTED: 12/06/04, 04/15/08, 06/03/14, 04/21/15
+REVISED: 04/15/08, 06/03/14, 04/21/15, 12/15/15